- Ace your internal kickoff meeting

 By being transparent about timelines and keeping this line of communication open, it’s easy to put the customer at ease during times when – from the stakeholder’s perspective – very little seems to take place on the integrator’s end.

-Once you’ve finished your internal meetings and your final prep, it’s time to actually meet with the customer!
+Once you’ve finished your internal meetings and your final prep, it’s time actually to meet with the customer!

-If there are important site restrictions, like working hours or out of bounds areas, it’s important to gather this information from the customer before the work begins.
-Hammer out those finer details now, while everyone is in the room and can contribute to the conversation.
+If there are important site restrictions, like working hours or out-of-bounds areas, it’s important to gather this information from the customer before the work begins.
+Hammer out those finer details now while everyone is in the room and can contribute to the conversation.

 Also, be sure to keep in mind that if you’ve been spearheading the project, you may know all of your attendees.
 In this meeting, you’ll have an opportunity to build team cohesion by allowing your teams to interact with one another and with the customer.
 This is a major opportunity when it comes to building trust across the entire project.